aaronmams/jekyll-now/_posts/2017-09-15-Machine learning and econometrics 1.md

 But for something like credit risk it seems kind of important to me to try and understand what factors drive default risk...so asking,

-"what is the change in the expected probability of default resulting from a hypothetical one unit change in age or annual income," seems to me to be a pretty obvious thing to care about.
+*what is the change in the expected probability of default resulting from a hypothetical one unit change in age or annual income*

+seems to me to be a pretty obvious thing to care about

 ```R
 margins(logit, at = list(int_rate = mean(cs$int_rate,na.rm=T),